 The applicant is proposing a Planned Suburban Low-Rise Overlay (PSLR) Concept Plan to construct 43 duplex buildings (86 homes total) on the east side of Wixom Road, north of Eleven Mile Road.
-The homes will be "age-targeted" ranch-style duplex housing units with a proposed density of 3.6 units per acre.
-The Concept Plan indicates a central courtyard, pocket parks, and sidewalks within the community.
+The applicant is proposing 86 two-family attached "Age targeted" ranch-style duplex housing units with a proposed density of 3.6 units per acre using PSLR Overlay option.
+The concept plan indicates a central courtyard, pocket parks, and sidewalks within the community.
 A secondary emergency access is provided to the east connecting to Providence Parkway.
-Access to the existing well site to the south will be maintained as shown on the plans (but may be abandoned as determined in the future).
 The applicant is also proposing a pedestrian connection to the trail system within the Providence Park Hospital campus via the ITC corridor to the east.
-The subject property would require brownfield remediation, as noted in a separate action item on the City Council's agenda.
+The subject property would require brownfield remediation, as noted in Council's tentative approval of the plan on February 26, 2018.